saurkesa/ProgramWithDifferentTopic/README.md

 Peak element: will be greater of both it neighbour element note : for first and last element only one neighbour is there so they will check with that if it is greater then that will be peak element

+Bitonic Array: An array is said to be bitonic if the elements in the array are first strictly increasing then strictly decreasing

+Problem: search element in bitonic array first find peak element then call two binary search tree and search element. bst(0,peak-1,arr,element) bst(peak, arr.length-1,arr,element)